Trivadis/good-practice-template/de/9x91-Appendix-B_Glossary.md

 # Appendix B: Glossary

+The purpose of this Markdown file is to provide a glossary for this *Good Practice* Guide.
+Feel free to adjust it accordingly or omit / remove the markdown file.

 - **API** – Application programming interface
 - **CA** – Certificate Authority
 - **CDB** - Oracle Container Database respectively *cdb$root*